awsdocs/aws-cdk-guide/v2/hello_world.md

 cdk synth
 ```

-If your app contained more than one stack, you'd need to specify which stack\(s\) to synthesize\.
+If your app contained more than one stack, you'd need to specify which stack or stacks to synthesize\.
 But since it only contains one, the CDK Toolkit knows you must mean that one\.

 **Tip**
 If you received an error like `--app is required...`, it's probably because you are running the command from a subdirectory\.
 Navigate to the main app directory and try again\.

 The `cdk synth` command executes your app, which causes the resources defined in it to be translated into an AWS CloudFormation template\.
-The displayed output of `cdk synth` is a YAML\-format template; the beginning of our app's output is shown below\.
+The displayed output of `cdk synth` is a YAML\-format template\.
+Following, you can see the beginning of our app's output\.
 The template is also saved in the `cdk.out` directory in JSON format\.

 ```
 Resources: